-We have no evidence that your medical information involved in this incident was or will be used for any unintended purposes.
-However, the following practices can provide additional safeguards to protect against medical identity theft.
+If this letter states that your medical information was impacted, please note that we have no information to date indicating that your medical information involved in this incident was or will be used for any unintended purposes.
+As a general matter, however, the following practices can help to protect you from medical identity theft.